 The behavioral signs and symptoms of anabolic steroid addiction are:

 - Secretive behavior: Individuals hide their anabolic steroid use, avoiding open communication with family and healthcare providers.
-This behavior emerges early in the anabolic steroid addiction and indicates a growing dependency on steroids, complicating recovery efforts.
+This behavior emerges early in anabolic steroid addiction and indicates a growing dependency on steroids, complicating recovery efforts.

 - Continued use despite negative consequences: Many users persist in taking anabolic steroids, even when facing serious health or legal risks.
 This behavior highlights the compulsive nature of addiction and intensifies the overall impact of steroid use.